Revocation and invalidity proceedings for German trademarks before the office since 01.05.2020

 Thus, one has the choice which way to go in case of a trade mark cancellation.
 When choosing the right strategy, various aspects have to be weighed up.
 For example, one advantage in official proceedings before the DPMA is certainly the lower costs and the lower risk, since, unlike in proceedings before the Regional Courts, the costs are usually not imposed on the losing party.

-However, if there are good prospects of successful cancellation, legal proceedings would be preferable, since before the ordinary courts the loser will bear the costs and, moreover, at the DPMA the proceedings are expected to take longer than in court.
+However, if there are good prospects of successful cancellation, legal proceedings would be preferable, since before the ordinary courts the losing party will bear the costs and, moreover, at the DPMA the proceedings are expected to take longer than in court.
 Furthermore, the ordinary courts have one more appeal (Regional Court – Higher Regional Court – Federal Court of Justice (BGH)) than official proceedings (DPMA – Federal Patent Court (BPatG) – way to the BGH only in exceptional cases).

 Further information can be found under: